The Best Free Webcam Software for Windows 10

 Free webcam software for Windows 10

 The best thing about Movavi Screen Recorder isn’t its flexibility or extensive file format support.
 It’s that the learning curve is virtually flat: this is an app you can install and use without having to work out what button does what.
 It can capture your webcam, your display, or both simultaneously; you can schedule recordings in advance; you can annotate as you record, and there’s a useful audio-only recording option too.
-The free version is fully functional, so you can put it through its paces without having to spend any money, and it can record both Full HD and 4K video.
+I liked how smoothly it handled HD and 4K captures.
+The drawing tools reacted instantly, keystrokes and mouse actions appeared clearly, and audio setup took only a moment.
+The screenshot tool is quick and lets you select the whole screen or just a small area, then make simple edits before sending.
+It stayed stable throughout my tests and worked well even with other programs open.

 Pros: